 Clutch Release Cylinders (CRC)

-This action forces hydraulic fluid through a pipe to the CRC where another piston operates the clutch disengagement mechanism.
+This action forces hydraulic fluid through a pipe to the clutch release cylinder (CRC) where another piston operates the clutch disengagement mechanism.
 Each time the vehicle is equipped with a CRC, the interface within the hydraulic system and the clutch is done with a clutch fork and a release bearing.
-Contrary to the CSC (in a full hydraulic system), the CRC is very easy and quick to replace as the gearbox doesn’t need to be removed to replace the part.
-Replacing a CRC only takes professionals around 30 minutes.
+Contrary to the CSC (in full hydraulic system), the CRC is very easy and quick to replace as it is always located outside the transmission housing.
+The gearbox does not need to be removed to replace the part.
+That is why it is easy and quick to replace the hydraulic components without removing the gearbox.
+Replacing a CRC takes around 30 minutes for professionals.